 Our team is highly experienced in all aspects of family law.
-We have represented hundreds of clients throughout New Jersey.
-We are dedicated to helping our clients navigate the overwhelming financial considerations and emotional burdens often associated with divorce, including alimony, child custody, child support, property division, mediation, arbitration, trials, domestic violence, same-sex marriage, grandparent visitation and appeals.
+Wilentz, Goldman & Spitzer, P.A. family lawyers have represented hundreds of clients throughout New Jersey.
+We are dedicated to helping our clients navigate the overwhelming financial considerations and emotional burdens often associated with divorce, including alimony, child custody, child support, property division, mediation, arbitration, trials, domestic violence, same-sex marriage, grandparent visitation, and appeals.
 A divorce may be one of the most unpleasant experiences that life can offer.
-In each case we strive to achieve desired results for our clients and help them to minimize the emotional grief and costs associated with getting a divorce.
+In each case, we strive to achieve desired results for our clients and help them to minimize the emotional grief and costs associated with getting a divorce.

-At Wilentz, our lawyers represent clients from all walks of life – from blue collar workers to high net worth executives, business owners, financial planners, accountants, doctors, professional athletes, entertainers and celebrities.
-We provide zealous representation and work tirelessly with our clients to achieve their personal goals, assess the strengths/weaknesses of each case and work toward achieving favorable results.
+At Wilentz, our family lawyers represent clients from all walks of life – from blue-collar workers to high-net-worth executives, business owners, financial planners, accountants, doctors, professional athletes, entertainers, and celebrities.
+We provide zealous representation and work tirelessly with our clients to assess the strengths and weaknesses of each case and work toward achieving favorable results.

-We practice and handle cases in Bergen County, Burlington County, Essex County, Hudson County, Hunterdon County, Mercer County, Middlesex County, Monmouth County, Morris County, Ocean County, Somerset County and Union County.
-Our attorneys serve on the Family Law Executive Committee (“FLEC”) to the New Jersey State Bar Association and as Early/Intensive Settlement Panelists in Bar Associations throughout the State.
-Our Family Law team includes R. 1:40 Qualified Mediators who conduct private and Court appointed mediation.
+Our family lawyers handle cases in Bergen County, Burlington County, Essex County, Hudson County, Hunterdon County, Mercer County, Middlesex County, Monmouth County, Morris County, Ocean County, Passaic County, Somerset County, Sussex County, Union County, and Warren County.
+Our attorneys serve on the Family Law Executive Committee (“FLEC”) of the New Jersey State Bar Association and as Early/Intensive Settlement Panelists in Bar Associations throughout the State.
+Our Family Law team includes R. 1:40 Qualified Mediators who conduct private and court-appointed mediation.

 Appeal.
 The process of contesting the judgment of the trial court by submitting the issue to a higher court, generally the Appellate Division.
 An appeal of a final order or judgment must be made within 45 days of its entry.
 If an order is not final, it is deemed interlocutory and can only be appealed if the court grants permission.